 Many holidaymakers have had quite a shock when they’ve returned home only to find that the car hire company has added extra charges to their credit card bill.
 When they query these charges they are usually told that it is because of damage to the car.
 To avoid the likelihood of this scenario be sure to check the car very carefully on arrival and make sure that any marks are reported before you drive away.
 On returning it some people take photos of the car to prove that it is in the same condition as when they collected it.

-If you do run into such a problem and cannot resolve the dispute with the car hire company you should contact your credit card company as they are obliged to accept liability in such circumstances provided the rental cost was over £100.
-Details of such liability are set out in section 75 of the Consumer Credit Act 1974.
+If you do run into such a problem and cannot resolve the dispute with the car hire company you should contact your credit card company as they may well be able to support you in the matter.

 Do you Really Need to Rent a Car?

 Quite simply the biggest way to save on car rental is to not rent at all.
 If you can cope with the inconvenience of public transport it’s well worth looking at what alternative transport options are available from the airport to your final destination.

 Frequently Asked Questions

 Car hire brokers DO NOT OWN any cars but act as intermediaries between the car hire company and the holidaymaker.
 They earn a living from commissions they get from the car hire companies for finding them customers.
 There are literally hundreds of car hire brokers online so it’s a good idea to refer to a price comparison website to find the best deals.